Skip nav to main content.

 If your teen is ready to take the wheel in their own car, Lone Star Credit Union offers First Time Auto Loans with up to 85% financing on the drive-out price of your new vehicle with a maximum loan term of 60 months.
 Plus, after 12 months of on-time payments, you may be eligible for a better rate on your auto loan, because we believe in rewarding good payment history.
 Apply today or become a Member to take advantage of our great rates!

-Holiday Closure: All branches and the Member Service Center will be closed on Thursday, November 28 and Friday, November 29 for the Thanksgiving holiday.
+Holiday Closure: All branches and the Member Service Center will close at noon on December 24 and be closed all day on December 25.